dirkbrockmann/stopro/README.md

 6. Colored Geometric Brownian Motion
 7. Gillespie Replicator
 8. Kimura Replicator
-9. Stochastic Replicator
+9. White Replicator
-10. Colored Stochastic Replicator
+10. Colored Replicator

 You can find documentation and examples in the Jupyter notebooks in the ``examples`` directory.